Tanzanian PM tries to halt debate on energy sector graft, angering lawmakers

-DAR ES SALAAM, Nov 20 (Reuters) - Tanzania’s government asked parliament on Thursday to cancel a planned debate on corruption allegations in the energy sector, angering some lawmakers who complained of a cover-up and potentially jeopardising some foreign aid.
+DAR ES SALAAM (Reuters) - Tanzania’s government asked parliament on Thursday to cancel a planned debate on corruption allegations in the energy sector, angering some lawmakers who complained of a cover-up and potentially jeopardizing some foreign aid.

 The east African nation has made big discoveries of natural gas, but its energy sector has long been dogged by allegations of corruption.
 Investors say graft is one of the main reasons for the high costs of doing business in Tanzania.